nurafintech/whitepapers/stacks/Stacks.md

 # Proof of Transfer (PoX)

-We have built the first consensus algorithm between two blockchains, called Proof of Transfer (PoX), that connects the Bitcoin and the Stacks blockchains and extends the functionality of Bitcoin.
+Proof of Transfer (PoX) is the first consensus algorithm between two blockchains.
+Specifically we present an implementation of PoX by using Bitcoin as the base chain and Stacks as the connected chain.<br/> In PoX, leader election happens on the Bitcoin blockchain. **Instead of burning electricity on proof of work, PoX reuses already minted bitcoins as “proof of computation” and miners represent their cost of mining in bitcoins directly.**<br/>
+For detail you could visit [“PoX, Proof of Transfer Mining with Bitcoin”](https://blockstack.org/pox.pdf)